-Scholar, musician, and author Joscelyn Godwin is our guest in podcast episode 121.
-Godwin co-authored The Forbidden Book with renowned novelist Guido Mina di Sospiro, and the novel was recently released by Disinfo.
+Joscelyn Godwin is our guest in podcast episode 121.
+A highly-regarded academic scholar of Western esotericism, Godwin co-authored The Forbidden Book with renowned novelist Guido Mina di Sospiro, and the novel was released by Disinfo.

 A multi-faceted mystery that incorporates the most serious and sensitive issue of our time: religious extremism.
 The evocative setting of Venice and the Veneto dominates the action, supplemented by vivid scenes in Santiago de Compostela, Provence, Washington, and the Vatican.
 Occult beliefs and practices fuel the action as the main characters become embroiled in an aristocratic sex magick plot.